zchenyu/pytorch/docs/source/jit_language_reference_v2.rst

 **Compared to Python**

 TorchScript custom classes are quite limited compared to their Python counterpart.
-Torchscript custom classes:
+TorchScript custom classes:

 * Do not support class attributes.
 * Do not support subclassing except for subclassing an interface type or object.